jackyzha0/jackyzha0.github.io/content/thoughts/extended-mind.md

 		-   Skilled practitioners ease their own burdens by having apprentices do low to medium skilled work.
 		-   Apprentices do grunt work from the perspective of the skilled, but for the beginner, it builds basic skills.
 	-   Over both evolutionary and developmental time frames, inner mechanisms have coevolved with and adapted to this rich environment.
 Language and arithmetical notation enhance our capacity to think
-##  Otto — theman who lost has faulty memory
+##  Otto — the man who lost has faulty memory
 -   clark and chalmers (extended mind) argued that information in his notebook should be amongst Otto's memories
 	-   parity principle
 		-   if an external resource plays the same functional role in supporting action as an action-supporting internal resource that is uncontroversially cognitive, then the external resource is part of the cognitive system of the agent